 Annapolis, MD 21402-5018

-Senator Mark Warner invites high school and middle school students, their parents, and school counselors to Academy Day 2020.
+Senator Mark Warner invites high school and middle school students, their parents or guardians, and school counselors to Academy Day 2021.

-This year's virtual academy day provides attendees with a comprehensive overview of the United States service academies and their admission processes.
-It features officials from all five academies as well as representatives from ROTC programs, Mary Baldwin University, Virginia Tech, and the Virginia Military Institute.
-Representatives from Virginia congressional offices also provide an overview of their offices' application procedures for congressional nominations.
+Attendees will be provided with a comprehensive overview of the United States service academies and their admission processes.
+You will hear from all five academies as well as representatives from the Department of Defense Medical Examination Review Board, the University of Virginia ROTC programs, the Virginia Tech Corps of Cadets, the Virginia Military Institute, and the Virginia Women’s Institute for Leadership at Mary Baldwin University.
+Representatives from Virginia congressional offices will also share information about the application procedures for congressional nominations.

 Candidates seeking a nomination to a service academy must meet the following eligibility requirements as of July 1 of the year of admission to an academy: be at least 17 years old but not have passed the 23rd birthday; be a U.S. citizen; be unmarried, not pregnant, and have no legal obligation to support children or other dependents.